desktoping/crescendo-test/readme.md

 ## Goals

-For this javascript project we've provided a recipe API with two endpoints.
-With this API you'll need to complete the following objectives.
+For this project we've provided a PSD design and recipe API with two endpoints.
+With these you'll need to complete the following objectives.

+- Pull the PSD design from `/design` folder.
 - Pull the data from the API
-- Create a list view which includes all the recipes
-- Create a recipe detail view to display each recipe
+- Display all the recipes on the page and open the recipe detail on a modal using the provided design
-- Ingredients with a matching `ingredientId` listed in the specials response should also show the special `title`, `type` and `text` under the ingredient name
+- Ingredients with a matching `ingredientId` listed in the specials response should also show the special `title` and `text` under the ingredient name
-- _Bonus:_ Create a view to add and update recipes or specials.
-Image upload not required.
-Both endpoints support GET, POST and PATCH.

 This project includes a API server (json-server) for you to use.
 To install and run, use the commands below: